hjhart/cave-b-hookup/README.md

 OR

-Get a Sonos One ($149) and keep it in your bedroom, when you're not using it, bring it outside.
+Get a [Sonos One](https://amzn.to/2t8yzsj) ($149) or [Alexa integrated](https://amzn.to/2JDxRP9) ($199) and keep it in your bedroom, when you're not using it, bring it outside.
 It's not as convenient, but it sounds pretty damn good and it's an easy, cheaper, solution.

 ## Television